HariSekhon/DevOps-Bash-tools/README.md

 For more advanced Systems Administration scripts in other languages, see the repos listed at the bottom of the page.

+These scripts can be used straight from the git clone, but if you want the benefit of linking your `.bashrc` in to all the environment enhancements, installing script OS package dependencies etc, then run `make install` to set everything up:

+### Setup

 Install OS package dependencies and symlink `.bashrc` and other dot files to $HOME:
 ```
 make install